 They can only price-match local competitors such as each other or other retailers like Advanced Auto Parts.

-I wrote a post about Rockauto and how its online business model helps keeps parts prices low – Check it out here – Are RockAuto parts any good?
+I wrote a post about Rockauto and how its online business model helps keep parts prices low – Check it out here – Are RockAuto parts any good?
 And you might like the post I wrote about Advanced Auto Parts vs. RockAuto here.

 Shipping and Pickup